SamAshenafi/MemoryGame/README.md

-# 🎮 Memory Recall Game
+# 🎮 Memory Recall
 Created by **Sam Ashenafi**

 ## 🧠 Project Outline
-**Memory Recall** is a two-player Arduino-based reflex and memory game.
+**Memory Recall** is a two-player memory game.
 Each player tries to repeat LED sequences correctly.
 The game increases in difficulty and uses sound and graphics to enhance feedback.

 ## 📝 Description
 - Players take turns repeating a flashing LED sequence.
 - Buttons on the Arduino board are used to input the sequence.
 - The game increases in speed and length of the sequence.
-- Players have **2 lives**, and the game ends when one player runs out.
+- Players have 2 lives, and the game ends when one player runs out of them.
 - Web-based p5.js graphics and Tone.js sound provide visual/audio feedback.
 - Interaction occurs through **Web Serial API**.